 Fishes are harvested using such as a dragnet, sieving or a Gill net.
 A dragnet is a seine method of fishing where the net hangs vertically in the water with weights holding the bottom down and floats keeping the top floating.
 Gill nets are also vertical nets that trap fish via their gills being caught in the net.

 Promising Initiative by GPIC

 The Gulf Petrochemical Industries Company (GPIC) fish farming activities began in 1996 with a capacity of 10,000 fish.
 An area of 625 sq. meter forms part of the natural marine environment surrounding the industrial location, has been turned into a fish farming area.
 The three main species raised in the farm are Black Sea Bream (Shim), Mullet (Meid) and Rabbit Fish (Saffee).
 By 2001, the capacity had increased to 30,000 fish.
-By 2012, capacity had reached 80,000 fish, and the projection for 2015 is 100,000 fish.
-(U.N.
-Global Compact Communication on Progress (UN Global Compact COP) including the food and agricultural principles, GPIC, June, 2015,p51)
+By 2012, capacity had reached 80,000 fish, and by 2015 100,000 fish.

 The restocking of the surrounding waters has long been carried out by GPIC as part of their CSR initiatives.
 Each year, the company releases batches of sea bream into the local waters to replenish the fish stocks of the surrounding marine areas.
 In August, 2008, 80,000 hamour and 20,000 subaiti bream, weighing between 80-100gm, were released into the sea.
 Today the capacity of fishes released to restock the surround marine waters stands at 100,000 fishes.
 (GPIC Sustainability Report, 2014, Building a Greener Future, 156pp).